Drakengard 3: Reception

 Drakengard 3 received "mixed or average" reviews, according to Western video game review aggregator Metacritic.
 The game received a 34/40 from Famitsu, with the four reviewers giving it scores of 9, 9, 8 and 8.
 Anime News Network's Todd Ciolek named it Game of the Year in 2014.

 The story received mixed reviews.
 Famitsu was generally positive about the world and characters, praising the character dialogue.
-Destructoid's Chris Carter stated that the story compelled him to "truck forward and figure it all out for [himself]", while he found the dialogue between the characters funny and their relationships entertaining.
+Destructoids Chris Carter stated that the story compelled him to "truck forward and figure it all out for [himself]", while he found the dialogue between the characters funny and their relationships entertaining.
 Game Informers Kimberley Wallace was less enthusiastic, saying that while there were a few interesting scenes, "the narrative and characters make a lot of missteps."
-IGN's Meghan Sullivan criticized the story for being too slow and too reliant on foreknowledge of the previous games, while calling the main characters "poorly written".
-GameSpot's Heidi Kemps generally praised the story, especially the ways it poked fun at the genre and focus on the many paths the game took players down, while GamesRadar's Becky Cunningham called the story "the main reason to play [the game], especially as it approaches medieval fantasy with dark comedy instead of straight-laced tropes."
-Eurogamer's Chris Schilling said that the game played out "like a jet-black comedy", calling its narrative far colder than that of Nier, while praising Zero's characterization.
+IGNs Meghan Sullivan criticized the story for being too slow and too reliant on foreknowledge of the previous games, while calling the main characters "poorly written".
+GameSpots Heidi Kemps generally praised the story, especially the ways it poked fun at the genre and focus on the many paths the game took players down, while GamesRadars Becky Cunningham called the story "the main reason to play [the game], especially as it approaches medieval fantasy with dark comedy instead of straight-laced tropes."
+Eurogamers Chris Schilling said that the game played out "like a jet-black comedy", calling its narrative far colder than that of Nier, while praising Zero's characterization.